Karmin International

-Karmin international is a Taiwanese boatbuilding company specializing in the design of high speed rigid inflatable boats.
+Karmin International is a Taiwanese boatbuilding company specializing in the design of high speed rigid inflatable boats.

 History

-Karmin international was founded in 1988 as Pro Ocean Yacht and originally focused on producing recreational fishing boats however strong demand from the Coast Guard caused them to focus on rigid inflatable boats.
+Karmin International was founded in 1988 as Pro Ocean Yacht and originally focused on producing recreational fishing boats; however, strong demand from the Taiwanese Coast Guard caused them to focus on rigid inflatable boats.

 In 2020 Karmin won a NT$450-million (US$14.9-million) Taiwanese Navy contract for 18 special operations boats and 8 tenders for the Cheng Kung-class frigates.

 In 2021 Karmin began delivery of a new class of 11m assault RIB to the ROC Marines.
 It is designated the M109 fast assault boat in ROCMC service and features a thermal imaging system produced by Kolead Aerospace.

 Karmin has assisted a team from National Cheng Kung University (NCKU) in constructing a human powered submarine.

 Customers

-Karmin has supplied boats to the Taiwanese Navy and Coast Guard as well as export customers including the Republic of the Marshall Islands.
+Karmin has supplied boats to the Taiwanese Navy and Coast Guard, as well as export customers, including the Republic of the Marshall Islands, Palau, Nauru, and Tuvalu.